 Fredgy Noël is an award-winning independent filmmaker based in Manhattan.
-She made her directorial film debut with the award-winning short film Milking It (2014), which is currently being developed into a feature length film.
+She made her directorial film debut with the short film Milking It (2014), which is currently being developed into a feature length film.
 Since its New York City premiere, the film has screened in multiple festivals across the US and garnered a Worldfest Houston Gold Remi Award for Best Original Comedy.
 Her follow-up project, the feature documentary film Seven Days In New York has screened at the Queens Museum and was in competition for the Dziga Vertov Award for Best Documentary Feature at Blow-Up Arthouse International Film Festival.
-She is currently in pre-production for two feature films: Josephine and Her Mothers and Insomniac.
 Her films have one of two focuses: quirky female leads with complicated identities and/or the ever changing/evolving/persevering, New York City.
 Noël makes films to help people feel less alone in the world.
 In order to do this she thinks it’s important to cross cultural lines and tell inclusive stories.
-She is inspired by French New Wave artists such as Jean Luc Godard and Francois Truffaut who skillfully captured and translated the nuances of life onto film.
-And Chantal Akerman who captured the artistic quality of the human condition.
+She is inspired by French New Wave artists Jean Luc Godard, Francois Truffaut, and Chantal Akerman who skillfully captured the nuances of life and the human condition onto film.

-Noël is a creative director, writer, director, producer, and editor of multi-platform campaigns, digital series, television promos, integrated marketing spots, PSAs, and other forms of short content.
-Her Promax award-winning work has been featured on NBC Universal, MTV, VH1, Spotify, Nickelodeon, BET, and FUSE TV, The United Nations, Color Of Change, iOne Digital, Billboard.com, among other platforms.
-She has over 10 years of experience working in film and television with artists such as Taraji P. Henson, Lena Waithe, Janelle Monaé, Haim, Lorde, among others.
+Noël is a writer, director, producer, and editor of multi-platform campaigns, digital series, television promos, integrated marketing spots, PSAs, and other forms of short content.
+Her work has been featured on NBC Universal, MTV, VH1, Spotify, Nickelodeon, BET, and FUSE TV, The United Nations, Color Of Change, iOne Digital, Billboard.com, among other platforms.
+She has over 10 years of experience working in film and television with artists such as Taraji P. Henson, Janelle Monaé, Haim, Lorde, among others.
+She’s currently writing promotional concepts for Lena Waithe and Halle Berry’s new sitcom, Boomerang.
 Noël received honors from Nike, The Jackie Robinson Foundation, Pepsi, and was featured in The Limited's "Leading Looks Like" campaign.